VisionOS

-visionOS is a extended reality operating system derived primarily from iPadOS and its core frameworks (including UIKit, SwiftUI, ARKit and RealityKit), and MR-specific frameworks for foveated rendering and real-time interaction.
-It was developed by Apple exclusively for its Apple Vision Pro mixed reality headset.
-It was unveiled on June 5, 2023, at Apple's WWDC23 event alongside the reveal of the Apple Vision Pro.
-The software released on February 2, 2024, shipping with the Apple Vision Pro.
+visionOS is an extended reality operating system derived primarily from iPadOS and its core frameworks (including UIKit, SwiftUI, ARKit and RealityKit), and mixed reality-specific frameworks for foveated rendering and real-time interaction.
+It was developed by Apple Inc. exclusively for its Apple Vision Pro mixed reality headset.
+It was unveiled on June 5, 2023, at Apple's WWDC 2023 event alongside the reveal of Apple Vision Pro.
+The software was first released on February 2, 2024, shipping with Apple Vision Pro.

 History

 Apple has reportedly been working on and conceptualizing visionOS throughout the 2010s and early 2020s.
-Internally codenamed Borealis, it was officially revealed to the public at Apple's WWDC23 event alongside the Vision Pro.
+Internally codenamed Borealis, it was officially revealed to the public at Apple's WWDC 2023 event alongside Apple Vision Pro.
 Apple stated the two would release in early 2024.
 App Store guidelines for the operating system similarly state that developers should refer to visionOS software as "spatial computing experiences" or "vision apps", and avoid the use of terms such as "augmented reality" and "mixed reality".

 During the event, The Walt Disney Company announced plans to develop spatial computing apps for visionOS; Disney+ currently offers features such as streaming of selected titles in stereoscopic 3D, and they also offer 3D environments based on the El Capitan Theatre and locations from Disney-owned franchises.

-The operating system was initially planned to be released as xrOS before the name was changed reportedly days before its announcement, after the WWDC23 keynote and developer sessions had already been filmed.
+The operating system was initially planned to be released as xrOS before the name was changed reportedly days before its announcement, after the WWDC 2023 keynote and developer sessions had already been filmed.
 References to xrOS are still present throughout visionOS development materials.
-On January 8, 2024, Apple announced that the Vision Pro with visionOS would be available in the US on February 2, 2024, with pre-orders beginning on January 19.
+On January 8, 2024, Apple announced that Apple Vision Pro with visionOS would be available in the US on February 2, 2024, with pre-orders beginning on January 19.

 Developer tools

-From June 5–12, 2023, Apple released 35 free virtual sessions covering visionOS development as part of WWDC23.
+From June 5 to 12, 2023, Apple released 35 free virtual sessions covering visionOS development as part of WWDC 2023.
 On June 21, 2023, Apple released Xcode 15 Beta 2, which was the first Xcode beta to include a software development kit for visionOS and Reality Composer Pro, a tool to create 3D content for visionOS.
 Xcode 15 launched without these features, which were eventually added in Xcode 15.2 on January 8, 2024, the same day that Apple started accepting submissions for the visionOS App Store.

-During the WWDC23 keynote, Apple revealed it was working with Unity Technologies to support the Unity engine on visionOS, and that Unity would be releasing development tools for 3D games on Vision Pro, which launched in beta on July 19, 2023.
+During the WWDC 2023 keynote, Apple revealed it was working with Unity Technologies to support the Unity engine on visionOS, and that Unity would be releasing development tools for 3D games on Apple Vision Pro, which launched in beta on July 19, 2023.